 The Massachusetts Consumer Protection Act (MCPA) is supposed to protect consumers and other businesses from unfair and deceptive business actions.
 However, even businesses that are operating under the law may be forced to deal with false or fraudulent Chapter 93A complaints.
-It is important to understand how to respond to Chapter 93A demand letters and avoid potential liability and unnecessary litigation.
+It is important to understand how to respond to Chapter 93A demand letters and avoid potential liability, unnecessary litigation, and a blemish on your company's brand.

 Consumer Protection Law Violations

 Chapter 93A does not provide a clear definition of the kind of actions that violate the MCPA.
 Instead, illegal actions are “unfair or deceptive practices.”
 The state provides some possible examples of what amounts to an unfair or deceptive trade practice, including:

 - Charging a higher rate than the published or advertised price;